Russell Ridge Education Fund

 in memory of late EAC member & environmentalist

 We are nearly half way to our $5,000 goal for the year.

 Help support the fund, donate today!

-Support our special fund* in memory of Russell Ridge with a gift to support nature-based education and scholarship opportunities for Marin County students.
+Support the Environmental Action Committee of West Marin’s (EAC) special education fund in memory of environmentalist, College of Marin professor and long-time EAC member Russell Ridge with a gift to support nature-based education and scholarship opportunities for Marin County students.

 College of Marin

 EAC will provide two College of Marin scholarships for two students enrolled in the natural history certification program/classes per semester based on application submission.
 Scholarships are intended to cover tuition costs for two classes per student each semester.
 Applications will be reviewed by committee, and not necessary given out based on need, and are not limited by age.